PrePayPower Rates, Reviews & Contact

 A few customers expressed dissatisfaction with PrePayPower regarding installation dates, as several appointments for installation were cancelled at the last minute, which could be a real pain as you may have arranged for a day off from work in order to be at home when the installation engineer comes.
 However, in each case, PrePayPower reached out to the customer and tried to find a solution, which is exactly the kind of customer service you want.

 As with other PAYG suppliers, you won’t receive any discount on your rates for signing up.
 They do however have a refer a friend scheme, where both you and a friend will receive €50 credit each if your friend signs up.

-However, upon contacting the company we were told that only sales can discuss sign up offers, so we’d recommend calling to see what they can offer before deciding to switch.
+However, upon contacting the company we were told that only sales can discuss sign up offers, so we’d recommend calling to see what they can offer and compare their tariffs with other companies before deciding to switch.
 Also keep in mind that Electric Ireland has a similar offer of €150 credit for new PAYG customers and €60 for current customers.